-Students have a maximum of 1 1⁄2 times beyond the normal length of the program to complete their chosen course of study (or program).
-Students not finishing by the extended timeframe will be dismissed.
-Students must meet attendance requirements established for their program.
+Students have a maximum of 1.5 times beyond the normal length of the program to complete their chosen course of study (or program).
+Students not completing by the extended timeframe will be dismissed.
+Students must meet the attendance requirements established for their program.

-Attainment of satisfactory progress (attendance, credit earned and GPA) is monitored at the completion of each term for MSOT, MSN, BSN (Degree Completion), ADN, VN, OTA, PTA, and VT students.
-Upon reaching 50% and 100% of original program completion, based on credit hours scheduled or weeks of classes completed for programs less than 40 weeks, the same will be monitored for BSIT, ASIT, DMAD and HDT students.
+Attainment of satisfactory progress (attendance, credit earned and GPA) is monitored at the completion of each term for MSOT, MSN, BSN (Degree Completion), ADN, VN, OTA, PTA, and ASVT students.
 At 50% of program completion, a minimum GPA and a minimum of 34% of total program credits must be earned.
-Students failing to meet these benchmarks will be placed on Probation.
-At the 100% mark of the original program the student must have accumulated 67% of the required program quarter hours of credit, the student's GPA must meet the required minimum and the student must be able to attain the required graduation GPA by 150% of original program length.
-Any student not able to meet the 150% benchmark must be dismissed.
+Students failing to meet these benchmarks will be placed on probation.
+At the 100% mark of the original program the student must have accumulated 67% of the required program quarter hours of credit, the student's GPA must meet the required minimum, and the student must be able to attain the required graduation GPA by 150% of original program length.
+Any student not able to meet the 150% benchmark will be dismissed.

-DIPLOMA PROGRAMS Percent of Original Program Length MINIMUM GPA Credits Attained Outcome if e benchmark not met either
+Percent of Original Program Length Minimum GPA Credits Attained Outcome if either benchmark not met

 50% 1.5 34% of Program Probation

 100% 1.5 67% of Program Probation

 150% 2.0 100% of Program Dismissal

-PROGRAMS GREATER THAN TWO YEARS IN LENGTH (EXCEPT MSN and MSOT\)

-Percent of Original Program Length MINIMUM GPA Credits Attained Outcome if benchmark not met either

-100% 1.5 67% of Program Probation

-150% 2.0 100% of Program Dismissal
+PROGRAMS GREATER THAN TWO YEARS IN LENGTH (EXCEPT MSN and MSOT) Percent of Original Program Length Minimum GPA Credits Attained Outcome if either benchmark not met 100% 1.5 67% of Program Probation 150% 2.0 100% of Program Dismissal

-\The MSN and MSOT programs require a minimum GPA of 3.0 to graduate.
+The MSN and MSOT programs require a minimum GPA of 3.0 to graduate.